Your first lovesong was a lullaby

 Today she is well, filled with energy and gratitude for life.
 She sings and paints and walks in the woods.
 She works as a voice coach, and leads a Threshold choir, a small group of people who sing gentle music at the bedside of those who are ill or dying.

 Now, more than ever, we need comfort and loving kindness.
 Jennifer is releasing a newly mastered version of Mothers of the World to share the sense of love, inclusion and peace that she found in this timeless music.
-She hopes to record Volume 2.
+She hopes to make another recording.

 Why Lullabies?